 Written by Billie Ingalls

 Billie graduated from Bethel University in 2015 with a Bachelor’s degree in Organizational Communication & Marketing studies.
 She grew up in rural northwest Wisconsin surrounded by more trees than cornfields but enjoys the new view.
 During her senior year of college, she took a special interests test resulting in being told she would be a great fit in the agriculture industry.
-Ignoring it, she moved to the city instead and pursued a job in radio advertising.
+Ignoring it, she moved to the city instead and pursued a job in radio sales.
 After a few months, she realized it wasn’t for her and found her passion in agriculture.
-Billie joined the Asmus Farm Supply team in the Spring of 2016 and enjoys spending her free time reading, being outdoors and learning more about how she can be a voice for the farming community.
+Billie joined the Asmus Farm Supply team in the Spring of 2016 and enjoys spending her free time reading, being outdoors and learning more about how she can help the farming community.